 The marketing efforts of your nonprofit organization should begin with you, your colleagues, as well as other volunteers.
 This process is incredibly helpful for smaller organizations that don’t have a lot of resources.
 If you’re a bigger organization, then aside from using yourself and your community members, using ambassadors can help you reach more people.

-These people can embody your organization by wearing promotional clothes and accessories, such as t-shirts or rubber bracelets, with your nonprofit’s logo or motto printed on them.
+These people can embody your organization by wearing promotional clothes and accessories, such as t-shirts, spirit bands, or rubber bracelets, with your nonprofit’s logo or motto printed on them.
 The act of wearing something so visible can help start a conversation with your friends and family.
 Not only that, but if you are selling these materials, this can help create additional revenue for your organization.

 Aside from wearing highly visible clothes and accessories to help promote your organization, everyone who’s part of your nonprofit should strive to talk about what you do regularly.
 If people around you hear your experiences and the reason for your service, it can help encourage others to participate.
 Even if your friends and family don’t participate, they might know other people who might be interested, and your friends and family can relay to them what your nonprofit organization does.